-There are also versions in Spanish, French and Italian
+There are also versions in Spanish, French, Italian and German.

 Translated into English by Sherri Ann Beñasco Zaragoza